 Duration

-Chronic; manageable with treatment
+Lifelong hormonal condition; manageable with treatment

 Common Symptoms

-• Irregular or missed periods
+• Irregular, infrequent, or absent menstrual periods

-• Excess hair growth (hirsutism)
+• Excess facial and body hair (hirsutism) - chin, chest, back

-• Hair thinning on scalp
+• Hair thinning or male-pattern baldness on scalp

-• Difficulty getting pregnant
+• Difficulty getting pregnant (infertility)

 • Fatigue